massimoslab/Advanced_CarND_Annex_01_Arduino/README.md

 Below is a "Hello World" code for the Arduino.

 ```
+String message = "Hello World!";

 void setup() {
   Serial.begin(9600);
 }

 void loop() {
-  Serial.println("Hello World!");
+  Serial.println(message);
 }
 ```

 #### Understanding the code

+Initially we define a string named **message** with the text *Hellow World!*.
 The **void setup()** function is run first with its content between brackets.
 The **Serial.begin(9600)** sets up the speed of the serial port to 9600 baud.
 The baud setting in the serial monitor window must match this value so that the Arduino and serial monitor window are communicating at the same speed.

 The **void loop()** function is run second with all its content between brackets.
-The **Serial.println("Hello World!")** sends the text *Hello World!* to the serial / USB port for display in the serial monitor window.
+The **Serial.println(message)** sends the content of the string variable **message** (i.e. the text *Hello World!*) to the serial / USB port for display in the serial monitor window.

 ## 05. Purchases and Downloads
 The Arduino can be purchased from the following link: